-- The Hoka One One Speedgoat features an improved midsole and outsole specifically designed for technical terrains.
-It has trail-specific outsole with aggressive lugs for impressive grip and flex grooves for enhanced stability.
+- The Hoka One One Speedgoat features an improved midsole and outsole especially built for technical terrains.
+It has a trail-specific outsole with aggressive lugs for impressive grip and flex grooves for enhanced stability.

 - The innovative upper construction of the Speedgoat delivers full support to the forefoot which is also specifically designed for the toughest terrain.
 The welded synthetic overlays and underlays give added support and lightweight comfort.

 The outsole of the shoe uses the Vibram Megagrip element that has aggressive lugs and flex grooves, delivering an impressive traction on different surfaces and stability on uneven terrain.
 This material also makes its way to the latest iteration of the Speedgoat.

 The injected full-length EVA midsole delivers durable cushioning, delivering a soft underfoot feel and added support.
 It matches to the Balanced Stage Meta-Rocker Geometry that is designed to increase running efficiency.

-The air mesh upper allows excellent airflow, comfort and breathability.
+The air mesh upper allows excellent airflow, comfort, and breathability.
 The no-sew construction delivers a seamless interior that reduces the possibilities of irritation and blistering.
-The welded synthetic overlays and microfiber underlays deliver additional support, comfort and smooth structure.
+The welded synthetic overlays and microfiber underlays deliver an additional smooth support structure.
 This shoe has a ground rubber toe cap that keeps foot well-protected from debris and aberration.